Air1: History

 On July 15, 1986, KLRD began broadcasting Christian hit/rock music from Yucaipa, California, and went by the on-air moniker K-LORD.
 In 1994, KXRD was started as a sister station to KLRD.
 In 1995, K-LORD changed its name to "Air1" and began broadcasting via satellite from St. Helens, Oregon.
 Air1 Radio (formerly K-LORD) was originally launched by K-LOVE founder Bob Anthony Fogal and Jon and Noonie Fuglar.

 Former logo used from 2013 to 2019.

 In 1999, Air1 joined with EMF Broadcasting, and finally in 2002, it moved its headquarters to Rocklin, California.
 Air1 makes use of broadcast translators to spread the signal across much of the country.
 As of January 2023, the network lists 143 full powered radio stations and 144 translators of various power levels reaching 45 states.
 The network's programming is simulcast on over 334 FM stations and translators in 45 U.S. states, American Samoa, Puerto Rico, and the District of Columbia.

 Air1 began as a Christian rock-formatted radio network with the slogan "The Positive Alternative".
 Over time, the network evolved into a broad Christian CHR presentation, with the slogan "Positive Hits".

 In October 2018, Air1 named Mandy Young, the network's assistant PD and morning co-host, as its new head program director.
 On January 1, 2019, Air1 re-launched with a focus on contemporary worship music.
 Although it continues to carry some CCM content, the majority of its playlist now focuses on songs by worship bands, such as Elevation Worship, Hillsong Worship, and Vertical Worship.

 In 2024, the EMF launched the internet radio station Air1 Música de Adoración, which carries Spanish-language worship music.

 On-air staff

-Current staff
+Current DJs

-As of January 2023, the on-air staff of Air1 includes morning drive hosts Dan and Michelle (coming from KYMX Sacramento), Careth and Ashton in mid-mornings, CJ and Lauren in the afternoons, Mary in the evenings and program director Mandy Young on Saturdays.
+As of March 2026, the on-air staff of Air1 includes morning drive hosts Dan and Michelle from 5 AM - 9 AM Mountain time on weekdays and Sundays.
+Lacy 9 AM to 1 PM same days same time zone.
+CJ and Luren from 1 to 6 PM weekdays and 1 to 5 Pm Saturday.
+Mary from 6 to 11 weekdays and 5 to 10 Saturday.
+Ashton from 11 PM to 4 AM weekdays and 9 AM to 1 PM Saturdays.
+And Mandy on Saturday from 5 AM to 9 AM.